eclipse-acceleo/acceleo/doc/org.eclipse.acceleo.doc/doc/rst/acceleo_userguide.rst

 Acceleo Profile Files
 ________________________________________________________________________________

-Acceleo stores the result of a profiled execution in a file the extensions of which must be ``.mtlp``.
+Acceleo stores the result of a profiled execution in a file which extension is ``.mtlp``.
 This file is actually just a serialized EMF model.

 To profile an Accele generation, you have to launch it by right-clicking on the Acceleo module file and selecting *Profile As > Launch Acceleo Application*.